joshspeagle/dynesty/docs/source/faq.rst

 In general, for ellipsoid-based bounds an absolute minimum of `ndim + 1` live points is "required", with `2 * ndim` being a (roughly) "safe" threshold.
-If bootstraps are used to establish bounds while sampling uniformly, however, many (many) more live poits should be used.
+If bootstraps are used to establish bounds while sampling uniformly, however, many (many) more live points should be used.
 Around `50 * ndim` points are recommended *for each expected mode*.

 Methods that do not depend on the absolute size of the bounds (but instead rely